logo

 2. Tap the info (i) icon next to connected devices and select Disconnect.

-3. Or, turn off Bluetooth entirely to test.
+3. Or, turn off Bluetooth entirely to force all audio back to your iPhone speakers.

 Restart your iPhone